monperrus/crawler-user-agents/README.md

     }

-The list is under a [CC-SA](http://creativecommons.org/licenses/by-sa/3.0/) license.
+The list is under a [MIT License](https://opensource.org/licenses/MIT).
+The versions prior to Nov 7, 2016 were under a [CC-SA](http://creativecommons.org/licenses/by-sa/3.0/) license.

 --Martin